Stuffed Peanut - Chana Dal Paratha Recipe

 - When the pressure of cooker releases, open the lid, drain water from cooked lentils (drain completely.
 There should be no water in lentils).
 Cool and transfer into the mixer jar.
 Grind coarsely and transfer it in a bowl.

-- To this ground lentils, add salt, 1/2 teaspoon of turmeric powder, 1 teaspoon of red chili powder, 1 teaspoon of coriander powder, 1 teaspoon of garam masala powder and 2-3 teaspoons of kasuri methi or dry methi leaves.
+- To this ground lentils, add salt, turmeric powder, red chili powder, coriander powder, garam masala powder and kasuri methi or dry methi leaves.

 - Mix everything properly and keep aside.
 Your stuffing for paratha is ready.

-- In a large bowl, add 1 cup of wheat flour, 1/2 teaspoon of salt.
+- In a large bowl, add wheat flour and salt.
 Mix with enough water to knead a soft pilable dough.

 - Make equal sized round balls out of the dough.
 Make same number of balls with lentil mixture too.